dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

  - Dot operators for JSON types
     - The JSON extension is brand new ([see our documentation!](https://dataminer.site/docs/extensions/json)) and already implements friendly `->` and `->>` syntax

-Thanks for checking out DuckDB!
+Thanks for checking out DataMiner!
 May the Force be with you...